paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-085-marine-turtle-conservation.md

 (2) **Availability to the public** — Reports under paragraph (1), and any other documents relating to projects for which financial assistance is provided under this chapter, shall be made available to the public.

+**(h) Multiyear grants**

+(1) **Authorization** — The Secretary may award to a person who is otherwise eligible for a grant under this section a multiyear grant of up to 5 years to carry out a project that the person demonstrates is an effective, long-term conservation strategy for marine turtles, freshwater turtles, or tortoises and the habitat of marine turtles, freshwater turtles, or tortoises.

+(2) **Effect** — Nothing in this subsection precludes the Secretary from awarding a grant on an annual basis.

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (h).
+Pub.
+L. 118–159 added subsec. (h).

 2019—Pub.
 L. 116–9, § 7001(c)(3)(C)(i), struck out “Marine turtle” before “Conservation” in section catchline.

 Subsec. (a).
 Pub.
 L. 116–9, § 7001(c)(3)(C)(ii), inserted “, freshwater turtles, or tortoises” after “marine turtles”.